ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/_index.md

 ---
-title: Debug the RD-N2 Reference design with Arm Development Studio
+title: Debug the RD-N2 Reference Design with Arm Development Studio

 minutes_to_complete: 20

-who_is_this_for: This is an advanced topic for software developers interested in debugging the reference firmware stack.
+who_is_this_for: This is an advanced topic for software developers interested in debugging the Neoverse RD-N2 Reference Firmware Stack.

 learning_objectives:
-    - Create a debug connection
+    - Create a debug connection.
-    - Debug SCP (System Control Processor)
+    - Debug a SCP (System Control Processor).
-    - Debug TF-A (Trusted Firmware-A)
+    - Debug TF-A (Trusted Firmware-A).

 prerequisites:
-    - An Arm Development Studio license
+    - An Arm Development Studio license.
-    - The Neoverse Reference Design software stack
+    - The Neoverse Reference Design (RD) Software Stack.
-    - A basic understanding of Neoverse Reference Design platform boot
+    - A basic understanding of Neoverse Reference Design (RD) platform boot.

 author_primary: Daniel Nguyen